-- 32.9% feel the Holocaust was exaggerated or fabricated, or were unsure if it actually happened - Just 54% knew how many Jews were killed - 42% of students said they have unequivocally witnessed an antisemitic event, even though the vast majority of study participants self-identified as non-Jewish.
+- Just 54% knew how many Jews were killed - 42% of students said they have unequivocally witnessed an antisemitic event, even though the vast majority of study participants self-identified as non-Jewish.
 In addition to the traditional antisemitic tropes, examples included hearing jokes about Jewish people being put into ovens, celebrations of the Pittsburgh synagogue shooting, and hateful comments on social media or gaming platforms. - After experiencing the educational treatment, students were 9% more likely to intervene if they observed an antisemitic event occurring.